llctrautmann/Obsidian/Thoughts.md

 > Making money is being equated to being good or doing good.
 This can be seen everywhere: Crypto, Decreasing the industrial base of a country (e.g. US).
 But just because you make money does not mean that the thing is good/solid/sound or the right way to design a system.

+> The broken monetary system has lead to a broken social contract.